Connect with us

 3. Use Unique And Strong Passwords

-You have heard this advice from everyone, right?
-Never use a password more than once, and make sure it’s “strong” – meaning the password is at-least 7/8 characters in length and uses numbers, letters (lowercase and uppercase) with some symbols for good measure.
+You have heard this advice from everyone.
+Never use a password more than once, and make sure it’s “strong” – meaning the password is at least 7/8 characters in length and uses numbers and letters (lowercase and uppercase) with some symbols for good measure.

 I don’t want to bore you and say the same thing as everyone else.
 Oh wait, I just did!

-Instead I will provide a very common example of why you should use unique passwords, at least for your most important accounts.
+Instead, I will provide a prevalent example of why you should use unique passwords, at least for your most important accounts.

-It’s well known that people re-use passwords and the reasons why are obvious.
-A rough count on the number of accounts I have that are accessed with a password weekly such as websites, email accounts, bank accounts is 40!
+It’s well known that people reuse passwords, and their reasons are obvious.
+A rough count on the number of accounts I have accessed with a password weekly, such as websites, email accounts, and bank accounts, is 40!

-It is also very easy to work out from social media where you work (thanks, LinkedIn) so the hacker can try to access your work systems using your stolen password.
-A business will often allow remote access to their computer systems (such as email and CMS) for their staff so the hacker can attempt to use the stolen password without even being physically present at your office.
+It is also straightforward to work out from social media where you work (thanks, LinkedIn), so the hacker can try to access your work systems using your stolen password.
+A business will often allow remote access to their staff’s computer systems (such as email and CMS) so the hacker can attempt to use the stolen password without even being physically present at your office.

-You may ask why would email be a target?
-Well, say the email account that has been accessed by the hacker is Bob’s who is in-charge of payroll.
-The hacker can read through Bob’s inbox and find out if the business uses a third party payroll system and if so send the third party an email changing bank accounts for a subset of employees for their salary.
-The new bank account details are of course managed by the hacker.
+You may ask why email would be a target.
+Well, say the hacker who accessed the email account is Bob, who is in charge of payroll.
+The hacker can read through Bob’s inbox and find out if the business uses a third-party payroll system and, if so, send the third party an email changing bank accounts for a subset of employees for their salary.
+The hacker, of course, manages the new bank account details.

-Implementing a password vault that your staff can use such as LastPass can help enforce the use of unique and strong passwords for business systems, including third-party systems such payroll, invoicing, CMS, etc. Password vaults often allow a user to log into a system without showing the password, making it painless to use strong and unique passwords since the user does not have to manually type one in or write it down so they don’t have to access the password vault again.
+Implementing a password vault that your staff can use, such as LastPass, can help enforce unique and strong passwords for business systems, including third-party systems such as payroll, invoicing, CMS, etc. Password vaults often allow a user to log into a system without showing the password, making it painless to use strong and unique passwords since the user does not have to manually type one in or write it down so they don’t have to reaccess the password vault.

 As a final note, I would like to address the task of forcing passwords to be changed every 30 days or less.
-Personally, I don’t like it as it forces the user to think up a new password every time.
-Ultimately people end up using slight variants of the same password to make the change quick and memorable.
+I don’t like it as it constantly pushes the user to create a new password.
+Ultimately, people use slight variants of the same password to make the change quick and memorable.

-Instead of forcing a staff member to change their account password every 30 days or so, I would encourage the creation of a strong password they can remember (tips on how are here) and only force a change every 6 months or after a security breach.
-Don’t take my word on this topic as the mighty NIST goes even further and recommends a password is not changed unless it’s compromised or forgotten.
+Instead of forcing a staff member to change their account password every 30 days or so, I would encourage the creation of a strong password they can remember (tips on how are here) and only force a change every six months or after a security breach.
+Please don’t take my word on this topic, as the mighty NIST goes even further and recommends a password is not changed unless it’s compromised or forgotten.

 4. Think Before You Click